pu2clr/SI4844/README.md

 ### Arduino 5V and Si4844

 The SI4844 device  works with  +3.3V only.
 If you are not using a +3.3V version of Arduino, you have to use a kind of converter.
-I have tested with success the SI4844 with an Arduino working on 5V using the I2C Multiplexer TCA9548A.
+I have tested it with success the SI4844 with an Arduino working on 5V using the I2C Multiplexer TCA9548A.
 However, during my attempts, just using a regular bidirectional voltage converter was not enough.
 I mean, It has not worked  properly due to I2C communication requirement (I guess).
 So I have used the TCA9548A as a I2C bidirectional converter and a regular voltage converter to the digital pins, RESET and INTERRUPT.

 See that approach [here](https://github.com/pu2clr/SI4844/tree/master/extras/5V_to_3V3_CONVERTER).